Note: This is a premium feature available to paid Mylio subscribers. Learn more about the benefits of upgrading your Mylio account here.

 3. Select ‘Add Amazon Drive’.

-4. Mylio will display the “Add Cloud Storage’ menu.
-To add Amazon Drive as a protection service, select ‘Add Amazon Drive’ at the bottom of this window.
+4. Mylio will display the ‘Add Cloud Storage’ menu.
+Here, you can choose if you wish to upload your files encrypted or unencrypted.
+If you wish to use Amazon Prime Photos, you must select unencrypted.
+Once decided, simply select ‘Add Amazon Drive’ at the bottom of this window.

 6. Once signed in, Mylio will display Amazon Drive within the sync panel.
 By default, Amazon Drive will protect all thumbnails, previews, and originals.